Â

 What Does it Mean to Seal My Records?

-When it comes to a divorce, sealing records is a way of protecting the privacy of both parties involved.
+When it comes to divorce, sealing records is a way to protect the privacy of both parties involved.
 Sealing records means that all documents related to the marriage, breakup, and divorce are not accessible to the public.
 This includes any court filings, settlements, and judgments.
-It also means that any personal information related to the relationship, such as the date of marriage or dating history, is not available for public viewing.
-By sealing records, both parties can keep their private lives confidential and protect themselves from further harm due to the details of the divorce being made public.
+It also means that any personal information related to the relationship, such as the date of marriage or dating history, is not publicly available.
+By sealing records, both parties can maintain their private lives confidentially and protect themselves from further harm due to the disclosure of divorce details.

 If you’re considering filing a petition to seal your records, you should strongly consider consulting a family law attorney.
 They’ll be able to provide advice on the process and help guide you through the steps.
 Having a lawyer can also increase your chances of having your petition granted by the court.